 Insurances

 Assignment and charge over insurances and insurance proceeds may also be created as security.
-The chargee would be required to be endorsed as a loss-payee and the insurance would also include certain termination/cancellation terms, ie, to notify the chargee before terminating the insurance or where there is a default in payment to allow for the chargee to take actions to maintain the insurance.
-These terms would be contained in the notice of assignment to the insurers and acknowledgement to be provided from the insurers;
+The chargee would be required to be endorsed as a loss-payee and the insurance would also include certain termination/cancellation terms, to notify the chargee before terminating the insurance or, where there is a default in payment, to allow the chargee to take action to maintain the insurance.
+These terms would be contained in the notice of assignment to the insurers, with acknowledgement to be provided by the insurers.

 Bank guarantees/performance bonds

-Assignments and charges over the bank guarantees/ performance bonds provided in favour of the project company by contractors are also included as security.
-Project companies would consider negotiating the form of the guarantees/performance bonds to be provided from the issuing banks to provide for the upfront consent of the assignment.
+Assignments and charges over bank guarantees/performance bonds provided in favour of the project company by contractors are also included as security.
+Project companies would consider negotiating the form of the guarantees/performance bonds to be provided by the issuing banks to provide for upfront consent to the assignment.
 Arrangements in relation to any payment thereunder to be made into the designated accounts would be provided in the notice of assignment and would be acknowledged by the issuing bank.

 General debenture